EldritchElli/SDW/Core.md

 ## Wounds

-Wounds are debilities your character takes when they recived damage at 0 Stamina, when you gain take damage at 0 Stamina, you gain 1 Wound and you choose a Skill or Attribute to reduce by 1 Rank.
-You can have a number of Wounds Equal to your Wound Maximum specified by your Ancestry, if you suffer another Wound when you have Reached your Wound Maximum you Enter a Final Stand after this Final Stand your Character Dies.
+Wounds are debilities your character takes when they receive damage at 0 Stamina, when you gain take damage at 0 Stamina, you gain 1 Wound and choose a Skill or Attribute to reduce by 1 Rank.
+You can have a number of Wounds Equal to your Wound Maximum, if you suffer another Wound when you have Reached your Wound Maximum you Enter a Final Stand after this Final Stand your Character Dies.

 ### Final Stand

 You are dying, you have only a brief moment to live, you delay your death by 1d12 turns.
-You cannot regain Stamina and Actions and abilities do not cost any Stamina, you still can only perfrom one action per turn.
+You cannot regain Stamina and Actions and abilities do not cost any Stamina, you still can only perform one action per turn.
 Whenever you Take damage you subtract 3 turns from your remaining turn alive.